Planning your book is a fascinating subject.

 Me – I cannot work like that.

-I like to let things unravel as I go along, as they do in real life and allow for improvisation, for the unexpected.
-My characters and their situations to determine what comes next, not for them to be fitted into some preconceived plot.
+I like to let things unravel as I go along, as they do in real life, and allow for improvisation, for the unexpected.
+I need my characters and their situations to determine what comes next, not for them to be fitted into some preconceived plot.

 When looking for that initial idea, I have in the past started simply with an interesting character and then worked out what to do with her/him.
 Or I have begun with a location, and then imagined how to set a plot within it.